eoncode/runner-bar/README.md

 1. Easily see which runners are offline, online, or buzy
 2. Easily add / remove or pause your runners
 3. Easily look through sessions, individual jobs and action logs.

+## Features:
+- Copy action logs to clipboard at every level, for quick resolvment in LLM's etc: action (all jobs), job (all steps), step (single step)
+- Re-run or cancel action sessions / singular jobs
+- Access action YML data and sha of jobs from the UI

 ## Install